Charles Doren

-At its organizing Convention in 1982, the UECNA adopted the 1958 Constitution and Canons of the Protestant Episcopal Church as its own with minimal alteration.
-However, to distinguish the new jurisdiction from its parent, the title 'Presiding Bishop' was altered to 'Archbishop' and Bishop Doren was duly elected to fill that office.
-However, unlike a traditional Archbishop, he did not exercise authority as primate, but this remained vested in the House of Bishops as a whole.
+At its organizing Convention in 1982, the UECNA adopted the 1958 Constitution and Canons of the Protestant Episcopal Church as its own with minimal alterations.
+However, to distinguish the new jurisdiction from its parent, the title 'Presiding Bishop' was altered to 'Archbishop', and Bishop Doren was duly elected to fill that office.
+However, unlike a traditional Archbishop, he did not exercise authority as primate; such authority remained vested in the House of Bishops as a whole.
 As required by the Canons, he retired as Archbishop of the UECNA in April 1989, this being the General Convention following his 72nd birthday.
-Bishop Albion Williamson Knight, Jr. (1924 to 2012) being elected to succeed him.
+Bishop Albion Williamson Knight, Jr. (1924 to 2012) was elected to succeed him.

-Archbishop Doren initially lived in retirement in Pennsylvania, but later moved to Florida.
+Archbishop Doren initially lived in retirement in Pennsylvania but later moved to Florida.
 He died in 2014.